Commercial Pilot Glider, Oral Prep

 - Class A, B, C airspace require a transponder

-- Within 30 nm of a Class B primary airport (Mode C veil), gliders without an engine-driven electrical system may operate in the veil if outside A/B/C and below the lower of (Class B/C ceiling) or 10,000 MSL
+- Mode C veil (within 30 nm of a Class B primary, §91.215(b)(3)): balloons, gliders, and aircraft without an engine-driven electrical system may operate without one if outside A/B/C and below the lower of the Class B/C ceiling or 10,000 ft MSL

 Walk me through your standard glider pattern at X51.